 As of August, 2018, you’ll be able to use a new Proposal Acceptance Experience and brochures for all of your Practice Ignition proposals.

 We are so confident in the power of this new design, we have opted to make this the default design for your proposals.
-If you’d like to use the classic view, you simply disable the toggle at the bottom of the general tab when editing a new proposal:
+If you’d like to use the classic view, you simply disable the toggle at the bottom of the presentation tab when editing a new proposal:

 If enabled, you’ll then have the choice to “Show Service Prices”.
 Leaving this disabled will roll all recurring service prices into one weekly or monthly price rather than segmenting them out by service.
 Click here to learn more about the difference between the Summary vs Detailed Payment Schedule.

 The next step in the process is to simply upload a PDF brochure, which will be displayed alongside the Proposal Accept screen.
 Simply click the button, drag and drop, or select the file from your computer or directly from your online storage solution:

 Your brochure will be confirmed as uploaded and you’ll be able to carry on creating your proposal as usual:

 Note, also if you duplicate a proposal with a brochure attached to it, this will automatically also duplicate that brochure attachment.